Bobbi Newman is a librarian, writer, consultant, library advocate, and an international speaker.

 She has been involved in national library initiatives including past service on the National Information Standards Organization committee to develop a Consensus Framework to Support Patron Privacy in Digital Library and Information Systems and the Pew Internet & American Life Project research on Libraries in the Digital Age.
 She is a regular speaker at local, national, and international events covering topics such as the future of libraries, digital literacy, ebooks, policy, and innovation and change.

 She is currently a Community Engagement and Outreach Specialist at the National Network of Libraries of Medicine where she helps public libraries meet the health information needs of their communities.
-She serves as the NNLM liason to OITP.

 She holds a Masters of Arts in information research and library science, Masters of Arts in political science, and a Graduate Certificate in public management.
 She has received awards for her service and teaching.